EARL: Entropy-Aware RL Alignment of LLMs for Reliable RTL Code Generation: Token-Level Entropy in RTL Code Generation

 While prior studies have examined entropy in chain-of-thought reasoning~\cite{2025entropy_review,2025beyond,2025stabilizing}, we analyze entropy in RTL code generation at token level.
 Specifically, the entropy of the $t$-th token $H_t$ is defined as:

 Here $V$ is the vocabulary size, $\mathbf{z}^{\,t}\in\mathbb{R}^V$ is the pre-softmax logits, and $T$ is the decoding temperature.
-Note that $H_t$ measures the uncertainty of the predictive distribution at the $t$-th token.

-We use a DeepSeek-7B coder model fine-tuned on our curated dataset, generating over $2.1\times 10^5$ response tokens at decoding temperature $T=1.0$.
-For each token $t$, entropy $H_t$ is computed according to Eq.~\eqref{eq:entropy}.
+Note that entropy is computed per position, not per token type.
+For example, the same lexical token (e.g., \texttt{begin}) may appear with low entropy in a deterministic context or high entropy in an ambiguous structural context.
+Thus, entropy reflects uncertainty at the generation step, not an inherent uncertainty of a token type.
+This metric is used throughout our analysis and later in the EARL training objective.

+To analyze entropy behavior in RTL tasks, we begin with concrete examples.
+We compute entropy using a DeepSeek-7B coder model that we fine-tuned on our curated specification–implementation dataset.
+All rollouts use temperature at temperature $T=1.0$.
+For each generated token $t$, we record its entropy $H_t$ following the definition in Eq.~\eqref{eq:entropy}.
+Figure~\ref{fig:entropy_heat} visualizes token-level entropy for two RTL modules from the RTLLM v1.1 benchmark~\cite{rtllm}.
+For each generated response, only tokens whose entropy exceeds the 80th percentile of that response are highlighted; low-entropy tokens are shown without background shading.
+For instance, in the JC\_counter example (Figure~\ref{fig:entropy-counter}), control-structure keywords (e.g., \texttt{if}, \texttt{begin}) show higher entropy, purely syntactic or declarative tokens (e.g., \texttt{end}, \texttt{endmodule}, numeric literals) exhibit near-zero entropy.
+Similarly, in the PE\_single module (Figure~\ref{fig:entropy-pe}), the accumulation logic (e.g., \texttt{acc}) exhibits elevated uncertainty due to its arithmetic and dependency structure.

+Beyond these qualitative examples, we analyze entropy statistically over more than $2.1\times 10^5$ generated tokens produced by the same fine-tuned model.
 Figure~\ref{fig:entropy_hist} presents the overall entropy distribution.
-The histogram is highly skewed: over 80\% of tokens fall below $0.15$, while only a small fraction exceeds $0.6$, forming a heavy tail of high-uncertainty tokens.
+The distribution is heavily skewed: over 80\% of tokens fall below $0.15$, while only a small minority exceed $0.6$, forming a distinct heavy tail of high-uncertainty positions.
 To identify what these extremes correspond to, Figure~\ref{fig:wordcloud} shows the top-100 lowest-entropy tokens and top-100 highest-entropy tokens with frequency $\geq 10$.
-Furthermore, Figure~\ref{fig:entropy_heat} overlays entropy values onto an RTL code example, highlighting uncertainty concentrations at specific structural positions.
+Two consistent patterns emerge: